Natalie Horler: Cascada

-Voice

-Horler has a mezzo-soprano voice with a spanning vocal range of three octaves.

 Television work

 In late 2006, Horler made her first foray into television as the guest host of the viewer request show Back @ Ya on bpm:tv, a Toronto-based cable channel that broadcasts all across Canada and some parts of the United States. bpm:TV specializes in playing dance and electronica music videos.

 Also in 2006, she appeared on Live with Regis and Kelly to promote her album, Everytime We Touch.

-She's also presented The Clubland Top 50, exclusively to the music channel, 4Music and has performed on countless television shows, mainly in Europe, one of which was promoting the UK version of Perfect Day on the UK breakfast show GMTV in 2007, performing Last Christmas live.
+She has also presented The Clubland Top 50, exclusively for the music channel, 4Music, and has performed on a number of television shows, mainly in Europe.
+One of these was promoting the UK version of Perfect Day on the UK breakfast show GMTV in 2007, performing "Last Christmas" live.
 Horler then returned to GMTV on 28 July 2008, performing "Because the Night" live.

 She returned to the GMTV studios in June 2009 to perform her new single "Evacuate the Dancefloor" with Carlprit.
-Horler has also made numerous appearances on The Dome, mostly to perform Cascada's latest singles although she did a one-off performance with her co-stars during the 52nd installment where she covered Heal the World.
+Horler has also made numerous appearances on The Dome, mostly to perform Cascada's latest singles, although she did a one-off performance with her co-stars during the 52nd installment where she covered Heal the World.

-In 2012, Horler was one of the new judges of the ninth season of Deutschland sucht den Superstar.
+In 2012, Horler was one of the new judges for the ninth season of Deutschland sucht den Superstar.

 Personal life

-Horler is bilingual and speaks German and English fluently.
-Horler is the daughter of the English jazz trombonist David Horler and the niece of the English jazz pianist John Horler.
-Horler currently resides in Bonn, Germany.

-Relationships

 Since 11 May 2011, Horler has been married to the banker Moritz Raffelberg; they were privately married in Italy, with Horler wearing a dress she had designed herself.
+Their daughter was born on 21 September 2015.

-She appeared on the cover of the German August 2011 issue of Playboy magazine.
-On 28 May 2015, Horler's management revealed that she would be expecting her first child.
-On 23 September 2015, her 34th birthday, Horler announced she had given birth two days before to her daughter, Jamie.
+Horler appeared on the cover of the August 2011 German issue of Playboy magazine.